St Joseph's Secondary School, Charlestown, Co. Mayo 2005-2011, University College Cork 2011-2016, University College Cork/INFANT Centre 2017- Present

-I am a GAA loving PhD scientist from Mayo researching how brains grow!
+About Me: I am a GAA loving PhD scientist from Mayo researching how brains grow!

 I am from Mayo but am living in Cork city where I am a PhD scientist with University College Cork and the INFANT Centre.
 My research looks at how the brain grows in the first two years of life.
 I look at how your life at home and in the outside world helps your brain grow.

 I play Ladies football with Bishopstown GAA club and I also help coach the u14’s team.
 I am a big supporter of Mayo GAA and have been going to their games since I was little!

 I also love to read and Harry Potter books are one of my favorites.
 I love traveling and have visited Italy, France, Scotland, and England.
 I am going to Paris at the end of October to talk about my research.